cameraui/sdk/go/docs/api/plugin.md

 ## type OAuthAuthCodeFlowCapable

-OAuthAuthCodeFlowCapable is implemented by plugins that use the OAuth 2.0 Authorization Code Flow with PKCE.
-The plugin builds the auth URL \(keeping the PKCE verifier internal\); the host opens it and, on IdP redirect to /oauth/callback/:pluginId, forwards the code\+state to CompleteAuthCodeFlow.
+OAuthAuthCodeFlowCapable is implemented by plugins that use the Authorization Code Flow with PKCE.
+The plugin builds the auth URL and keeps the PKCE verifier internal; the host opens the URL and forwards the IdP redirect's code\+state to CompleteAuthCodeFlow.

 	type OAuthAuthCodeFlowCapable interface {
 	    OAuthCapable